 How to Write a Business Contract

-Entering into a business relationship with another party (whether it's a person or a company) is a serious task with important ramifications and should only be entered into after giving real thought about the relationship you want.
+Entering into a contractual business relationship with another party is a serious task and should only be entered into after giving real thought about the relationship you want.
 Don't fall into the trap of entering into agreements haphazardly or with complete trust of the other party.
 Even if it's a family member (some would argue especially if it's a family member), the business contract should protect your own business interests first and to do so you'll need to familiarize yourself with some guidelines on how to write a business contract.